 While coronary artery disease is a leading cause of chest pain, Schaer says pain can occur even when there isn't a partially or completely blocked artery.

 These are some other heart conditions that can cause chest pain:

-- Mitral valve prolapse, a condition in which the heart's mitral valve doesn't close properly.
+Mitral valve prolapse is a condition in which the heart's mitral valve doesn't close properly.

-- Aortic dissection, an uncommon but life-threatening condition that results when a tear develops in the aorta (the largest artery in the body).
+Aortic dissection is an uncommon but life-threatening condition that results when a tear develops in the aorta (the largest artery in the body).
 This causes sudden, severe pain with a tearing or ripping sensation through the neck, back or abdomen.

 3. The pain may not be coming from your heart — or even your chest.

 While chest pain is one of the hallmarks of heart problems, it's important to note that any organ or tissue in your chest — including the lungs, esophagus, muscles, tendons, ribs and nerves — can be a source of chest pain.

 "Pain can also radiate to the chest from the neck, abdomen and back, creating the illusion that it's originating with your heart," Schaer says.
 In fact, in roughly 25 percent of people in the U.S. who experience chest pain, the cause is related to parts of the body other than the heart, including the following: